jameshopkins/lightbox/README.md

 eventType {String} attach | open | close callback {Function} The callback that will be invoked when the specified eventType has been invoked
 ```
-Allows you to register a callback when that internal event has been fired.
+Allows you to register a callback against the specified `eventType`.
+The current lightbox instance is provided as the callback parameter, giving you access to all the current settings (at that point in the chain) and methods.

-You can include multiple instances
+You can of course register multiple callbacks against a single `eventType` throughout your composition chain.
+These will be executed in the order they're invoked.

 ### DOM interaction ###